abeeralotaibi93/Technical-Challenge/task2_report_VLM.md

 )
 ```

-Result: The model returned a single-word answer, which is easy to compare against ground truth labels.
+The model returned a single-word answer, which is easy to compare against ground truth labels.
 This strategy is most comparable to the CNN from Task 1 — both output a binary prediction.
 However, it provides no reasoning or evidence, making it hard to understand why the model decided one way or the other.

-Compared to the CNN: The CNN achieved 88.1% accuracy on the test set.
+Compared to the CNN, the CNN achieved 88% accuracy on the test set.
 This prompt essentially turns MedGemma into a classifier, but unlike the CNN it has no confidence score and cannot be evaluated quantitatively across the full dataset without significant compute.
-For the images tested, the model gave correct binary answers in most straightforward cases but still missed pneumonia in images that the CNN also struggled with.
+For the image tested, the model gave a wrong answer.
+This could happen because MedGemma is designed as a generative report model, not a classifier — it produces text based on learned patterns, so a single-word answer might not fully capture uncertainty or subtle features in the X-ray.
+Unlike the CNN, which is trained explicitly on labeled examples to minimize classification error, MedGemma may miss fine-grained visual cues or overfit to its language priors.

 **Strategy 2 — Descriptive Radiologist Report**